 Where To Eat

-Grab a map and plan your itinerary well as most of the places closes by 5/6 pm
+Grab a map and plan your itinerary well, as most of the places close by 5/6 pm

 Vittala Temple is huge and buggy services are provided from the parking place.

 There are no proper shops and restaurants as you cover the trail.
 You might find few coconut seller or ice-cream vendors at few significant places.
 Pack something to snack around.

 Don’t miss the amazing sunsets at Matunga Hill.

 Bus No. 301 starts from the Hampi bus stand which is right in front of the famous Virupaksha temple.